I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pci_pm_capability.md

 ## Members

-`Data`

-Holds the contents of an optional data register that the device uses to report state-dependent operating data, such as heat dissipation or how much power the device has consumed.

 `Header`

 Contains a structure of type <a href="https://msdn.microsoft.com/library/windows/hardware/ff537454">PCI_CAPABILITIES_HEADER</a> that identifies the capability and provides a link to the next capability description.